moriartyjm/optimalswitching/hydro/README.md

-This repository contains code for the hydropower example from Martyr, Moriarty and Perninge, "Discrete-time risk-aware optimal switching with non-adapted costs".
+This repository contains code for the hydropower example from Martyr, Moriarty and Perninge, "Discrete-time risk-aware optimal switching with non-adapted costs", as a Jupyter notebook.

 A convenient way to run the code is from https://colab.research.google.com/ , by selecting Open notebook -> GitHub and entering its GitHub URL: